Window Security Bars & Folding Security Gates

 Window Bar Basics

-Are Window Bars the right choice for your home?
+Are Window Security Bars the right choice for your home?

-It’s clear that window security bars are useful on several levels.
+Window security bars are useful on several levels.
 They prevent easy access into your home through a window.
-However, much of their effectiveness is psychological.
+However, much of its effectiveness is psychological.
 Intruders prefer to work quickly, quietly, and they don’t like complications.
-Simply the sight of window bars is often enough to discourage a burglar from even attempting a burglary.
+Merely the sight of window bars is often enough to discourage a burglar from even attempting a burglary.
 Window bars send a clear signal that you have taken measures to protect your home.

 Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
 In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.